GarmanGroup/CorMapAnalysis/README.md

 # CorMapAnalysis
 Library to visualise the CorMap (Correlation Map) test results for SAXS data.
 If you use this library for your work, please cite [[1]](#references).

+##### Note: The current tutorial is outdated and need to be updated.
+I will get to that after I've made the relevant improvements that I want to make

 ### Contents
 - [Introduction](#introduction)
 - [Installation](#installation)